GRADUATE PROGRAMS IN DETAIL

 Qualification Examination (“M.Phil.
 Exams” or “Reading List Exams”)

 The qualification examination will be held three times a year: on the Friday of the first week of classes in the fall and spring semesters; and on the first Friday of the exam period in the spring semester.
-It consists of two two-and-a-half-hour examinations, usually taken in different semesters, in the translation of Greek and Latin texts chosen from the common reading list.
-The examination in at least one language must be first attempted no later than the beginning of the student’s fourth semester of residence, and at least one must be attempted at the beginning of every following semester.
-Both must be passed no later than the end of the sixth semester.
+It consists of two three-hour examinations, usually taken in different semesters, in the translation of Greek and Latin texts chosen from the common reading list (http://classics.columbia.edu/common-reading-list).
+The examination in at least one language must be first attempted no later than the end of the student’s second semester of residence, and at least one examination must be attempted at the beginning of every following semester.
+Students who fail a language exam at the summer or fall date are required to take the Reading Class in that language in the fall.
+Both exams must be passed by May of the third year.
 Students who do not pass both examinations by the required deadline will not be permitted to continue as candidates for the degree.

 Each examination consists of six passages (three prose, three poetry) of about 100-150 words, of which the student must translate four (two prose, two poetry).
 The examination is designed less to test the student’s ability to translate Greek and Latin (which is assumed) than his or her knowledge of the texts on the reading list.
-The passages on the examination are chosen to be representative both of the breadth of the list (expect passages from different genres and different periods) and of the works in question (expect passages that are typical for the content and style of work and/or particularly significant for its interpretation).
+The passages on the examination are chosen so as to be representative both of the breadth of the list (expect passages from different genres and different periods) and of the works in question (expect passages that are typical for the content and style of a work and/or particularly significant for its interpretation).
+Students may use a dictionary but are advised to factor in the extra time it will take them to look up words.
+Non-native speakers may also use an English dictionary.

 Exams are graded anonymously.
 The identity of each candidate is known only to the Departmental administrator who administers the exam and is uncovered to the DGS and chair of the exam committee only once the result has been reported.